OpenDataology/website/content/en/docs/distributions/ibm/create-cluster-vpc.md

 Follow these steps to create and setup a new IBM Cloud Kubernetes Service(IKS) cluster on `vpc-gen2` provider.

 A `vpc-gen2` cluster does not expose each node to the public internet directly and thus has more secure and more complex network setup.
-It is recommended setup for secured production use cases of Kubeflow.
+It is recommended setup for secured production use cases of OpenDataology.

 ### Setting environment variables